Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-Laura Rademaker is an ARC DECRA research fellow.
+Laura Rademaker is an DECRA research fellow.
 Her current project looks at the history of Indigenous self-determination in Australia.
-She is the author of Found in Translation: Many Meanings on a North Australian Mission (University of Hawai’i Press, 2018) on language and cross-cultural exchange at Christian missions to Aboriginal people, awarded the 2020 Hancock Prize.
+She is an author of numerous books including Found in Translation: Many Meanings on a North Australian Mission (University of Hawai’i Press, 2018), Tiwi Story: Turning History Downside Up (Newsouth, 2023) and Aboriginal Rock Art and the Telling of History (Cambridge University Press, 2024).
 Her work explores the possibilities of ‘cross-culturalising’ history, interdisciplinary histories as well as oral history and memory.
 She is interested in religion, gender, secularisation, and 'deep history'.
-She is an editor of History Australia and monographs editor for Aboriginal history Monographs.
+She is an editor of History Australia, monographs editor for Aboriginal history Monographs and secretary of the Religious History Association.

 Qualifications